CBRWLF98/xamarin-bluetooth-le/README.md

 Returns all BLE devices connected or bonded (only Android) to the system.
 In order to use the device in the app you have to first call ConnectAsync.
 - For iOS the implementation uses get [retrieveConnectedPeripherals(services)](https://developer.apple.com/reference/corebluetooth/cbcentralmanager/1518924-retrieveconnectedperipherals)
-- For Android this function merges the functionality of thw following API calls:
+- For Android this function merges the functionality of the following API calls:
     - [getConnectedDevices](https://developer.android.com/reference/android/bluetooth/BluetoothManager.html#getConnectedDevices(int))
     - [getBondedDevices()](https://developer.android.com/reference/android/bluetooth/BluetoothAdapter.html#getBondedDevices())